The most important layer in AI is not the model, it's everything around it.

 The action space defines what an agent can do—its tools, APIs, and interfaces with the external world.
 This is where harness engineering diverges most dramatically from traditional software development.

-OpenAI's experience scaling Codex offers a masterclass here.
+OpenAI's experience scaling Codex offers a complementary masterclass.
 Their system processes over one million lines of code daily, and they discovered that success depends heavily on tool design philosophy:

 "We want each tool to handle one thing and handle it well.
 We want tools to be difficult to misuse by the model."